alexsafin83/docker_symfony_skeleton/README.md

 # How and where to start
 ### Initialization
 There is no initialization routine yet necessary.
-To initialize a project you will use the script `symfony.sh` or `composer.sh`
+To initialize source code, you will use the script `symfony.sh` or `composer.sh`
 ### Using Symfony.sh
 Symfony.sh is a symfony cli running in a docker container.\
 You use it just like the stock symfony cli by calling the script